pzingg/css-transition-examples/slides/slides/css-transition-property.md

 * Why use CSS transition for animations?
 * No animation math calcs, no Cmd or Sub required in your Elm program, all you need is a set of initial values and a set of final, target values.
+* Assuming you have not specified a transition delay, the transition will kick in and begin interpolating between the initial values and the changed computed values as soon as a "style change event" is detected by the browser.
+* The spec says, "Various things can cause the computed values of properties on an element to change.
+These include insertion and removal of elements from the document tree (which both changes whether those elements have computed values and can change the styles of other elements through selector matching), changes to the document tree that cause changes to which selectors match elements, changes to style sheets or style attributes, and other things."
-* The timing-function kicks in and interpolates between the initial computed values and the changed computed values as soon as a "style change event" is rendered in the browser.
-This style change event happens, in this example, when your Elm program changes the "width", "height" and/or background-color on an element with the "animated-box" class.
+* This style change event happens, in this example, when your Elm program changes the "width", "height" and/or background-color on an element with the "animated-box" class.

 * Here's how it works: Just use your Elm view function to set the initial values of properties you want to animate, then set the target values